Imperialism is the domination by

 Department of English Literature, University of Edinburgh, Literature and Theology 2009

-historical studies, this article revisits the complexity of missionary involvement in
+Abstract: Revisits the complexity of missionary involvement in colonialism,

 The Principle of Liberal Imperialism: Human Rights and Human Freedom in the Age of